cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/courses/bigdata2020/_index.md

 {{< /view_module >}}

+### Introduction to AI in Health and Medicine

+{{< view_module
+	alt="Health"
+	src="/images/health.jpg"
+	url="/modules/bigdataapplications/2020/health_and_medicine/"
+>}}

+This module discusses AI and the digital transformation for the Health and Medicine Area with a special emphasis on COVID-19 issues.
+We cover both the impact of COVID and some of the many activities that are addressing it.
+Parts B and C have an extensive general discussion of AI in Health and Medicine

+{{< /view_module >}}

 ## Complementary Material

 * When working with books, ePubs typically display better than PDF.
 For ePub, we recommend using iBooks on macOS and calibre on all